Chandler Harnish: Indianapolis Colts

-Harnish was selected in the seventh round (253rd overall) by the Indianapolis Colts in the 2012 NFL Draft.
+Harnish was selected in the seventh round (253rd overall) by the Indianapolis Colts in the 2012 NFL draft.
 As the last pick in the draft, he was given the mock title of Mr. Irrelevant.
 On October 16, Harnish was released by Indianapolis, after being inactive for five regular season games.
 He was re-signed to the team's practice squad two days later, but did not participate in any games during the 2012 NFL season.
 He competed for the backup job against Matt Hasselbeck in the 2013 preseason, but was waived and later signed to the practice squad.
-He signed a reserve/futures contract on January 14, 2014, and was expected to be the backup to Andrew Luck.
+He signed a reserve/futures contract on January 14, 2014, and was expected to be the backup to number one overall pick Andrew Luck.
 He was released by the Colts on August 30, 2014.

 Minnesota Vikings

-On September 29, 2014, Harnish signed with the Minnesota Vikings, who placed him on their practice squad after starting QB's Matt Cassel was placed on injured reserve and Teddy Bridgewater had sprained his ankle.
-On October 2, 2014, Harnish was put on the active roster to back up Christian Ponder in the Green Bay Packers vs. Minnesota Vikings game after Bridgewater, who was injured in the previous game against Atlanta was deactivated for the game.
+On September 29, 2014, Harnish signed with the Minnesota Vikings, who placed him on their practice squad after starting quarterback Matt Cassel was placed on injured reserve and Teddy Bridgewater had sprained his ankle.
+On October 2, 2014, Harnish was put on the active roster to back up Christian Ponder in the Green Bay Packers game after Bridgewater, who was injured in the previous game against the Atlanta Falcons, was deactivated for the game.
 Harnish was waived the next day.
 On October 7, 2014, Harnish was re-signed to the Vikings practice squad and quarterback McLeod Bethel-Thompson was released.
 On December 16, 2014, Harnish was released by the Vikings.

 Arizona Cardinals

 Harnish signed with the Arizona Cardinals on March 31, 2015.
-During the 2015 NFL Draft, he read the name of the 2015 Mr. Irrelevant, Gerald Christian.
+During the 2015 NFL draft, he read the name of the 2015 Mr. Irrelevant, Gerald Christian.
 Harnish was released by the Cardinals on August 8, 2015.